vitruv-tools/Maven-Build-Parent/readme.md

 The expected project structure is an extension of the standard Maven project structure.
 Not all of the shown directories and files are required for every project, use as applicable.
 The `reactions` directory is an example for a directory, in which code written in a DSL supported by Vitruvius should be placed.

-The files `.project` and `plugin.xml` are only required when code should be generated from Ecore meta-models.
+The file `.project` is only required when code is generated from Ecore meta-models or Xtext grammars.
+The file `plugin.xml` is only required when working with Ecore meta-models and will contain generated extension point definitions.
+There can be additional extension point definitions, e.g., when using custom factories for testing purposes.

 ```
 src/